Muhammad-Usman-DS/Data-Roles-and-Compensation/README.md

 - Remote roles remain competitive, especially at mid-to-senior levels
 - Tree-based models outperform linear models for salary tier classification

-For more information about Key findings, view the:  .pdf
+For more information about Key findings, view the 2 reports:

+EDA-Summary Of Findings.pdf
+Salary Prediction and Insights Report.pdf